SpryServers/sprycloud-android/SETUP.md

 ### 4. App flavours

 The app is currently equipped to be built with two flavours:
-* generic - the regular build, released as a Nextcloud Android app on the Play store
+* generic - the regular build, released as a spryCloud Android app on the Play store
 * custom - a customized build, to be used by people who need features we can't or won't include into the traditional build (like Firebase Analytics)